marbl/parsnp/README.md

 Note that the `parsnp` executable in `bin/` is not the same as the one in the root level.
 The former is an alias for Parsnp.py while the latter is the core algorithm of Parsnp that we build above.

+## OSX Users (Catalina)
+Recent OSX have a Gatekeeper, that's designed to ensure that only softwre from known developers runs on  tour Mac.
+Please refer to this link to enable the binaries shipped with Parsnp to run: https://support.apple.com/en-us/HT202491

 # Running Parsnp
 Parsnp can be run multiple ways, but the most common is with a set of genomes and a reference.
 ```